RedstoneWizard08/ultrabingo/readme.md

 A **huge** thank you to the following members of the ULTRAKILL and Angry community who helped me test this mod out and helped me track down bugs and other problems:

-Frizou, FruitCircuit, JOE, LambCG, Lena, CEO of Gaming, Draghtnim, FNChannel, RedNova, yusufturk, Darkn, fishy, CATPERFECT, AshleyInnit, Mercy, Tootaroni, Vlad
+Frizou, FruitCircuit, JOE, LambCG, Lena, CEO of Gaming, Draghtnim, FNChannel, RedNova, yusufturk, Darkn, fishy, CATPERFECT, AshleyInnit, Mercy, Tootaroni, Vlad, willem1321

 ### Baphomet's Bingo uses the following libraries and dependencies: